-- (1.) business personal property accounts
+- business personal property accounts

 - (2.) leased assets

-- (3.) vehicles
+- (3.)vehicles

-- (4.) multi-location assets
+- multi-location assets (4.)

-A common set of data characteristics for each personal property account in Sabine CAD is collected in the field and data entered into the district's computer system.
+A common set of data characteristics for each personal property account in Sabine CAD is collected in the field and data entered into the district's

 Valuation Approach (Model Specification)